Photo credit: VFS Digital Design

 — The Agile Manifesto

-We rolled out the new Scrum process with one of our oldest clients, a fashion company that manufactured high end hand bags.
+We rolled out the new Scrum web development process with one of our oldest clients, a fashion company that manufactured high end hand bags.
 They wanted to launch a new outlet website for selling excess inventory.
 We planned for the project to iterate through four sprints, each one being two-weeks long, for a total of 8 weeks.
 Then we broke down the site requirements into smaller stories, each one capable of being completed within a two-week sprint cycle.

 The individual stories varied in size and scope.
 For example, the story for the visual design of the home page was rather broad and loosely defined.
 The inventory management feature, however, was broken down into four smaller stories, one for each sprint, to accommodate its complexity.
 The success of the site depended largely on this one feature, it required the ability to sell limited quantities of highly desirable items without overcommitting any stock to customer shopping carts.
 What these stories had in common is that each one would result in a tangible deliverable that could be reviewed and tested by both our team and the client to address address any shortcomings or failures as quickly as possible.